ZXShady/get_type_name/README.md

 # get_type_name<T>

-get_type_name is a single header file which provides a function `zxshady::get_type_name<T>()` which gets the name of a type.
+get_type_name is a single header file which provides a function `zxshady::get_type_name<T>()` which gets the name of a type for GCC,Clang,MSVC.

 # Examples:
 ```cpp